What is the Delivery Program and Operational Plan?

-The Council is the provides, maintains and renews over $1.1 billion worth of built assets and manages 10,000 hectares of bushland, including the following:
+The Council provides, maintains and renews over $1.3 billion worth of built assets, and manages 10,000 hectares of bushland, including the following:

-- Buildings for cultural development (including the Blue Mountains Cultural Centre and the Blue Mountains Theatre and Community Hub), monuments, public art
+• Buildings for cultural development (including the Blue Mountains Cultural Centre and Blue Mountains Theatre and Community Hub), monuments, public art

-- Kerb & gutter, pipes, pits, open channels, stormwater quality improvement devices
+• Kerb and gutter, pipes, pits, open channels, stormwater quality improvement devices